Klingebeil/homepage/wiki/Technology/digital-folk-theories.md

 - *Early adopter advantage*
 - *First mover advantage*[^4]
 - *Resistance to change* resulting from ignorance alone, not power relations or material conditions.[^5]
-- The popular understanding of *disruption* as something inherent to technologies, not certain business strategies or management actions.
+- The popular understanding of *disruption* as something inherent to technologies, not certain business strategies or management actions.[^8]
 - The popular notions of *technological revolutions* as clean cycles of technological innovation and adoption.[^7]
 - The idea of *technological inevitability* or the *pandora's box of technology* in the sense that change through this technology will be inevitable, meaning adoption is imperative and every form of resistance (through laws, regulations or non-adoption) is either naive, misinformed or even dangerous.[^6] (Suggested by Wenzel Mehnert)
+- Innovation requires high rates of failure.
+(According to U.S. BLS statistics, ~50% startups fail after five years.[^9] New product failure rate is ~40%.[^10])

 [^1]: Arie Rip (2006).
 ‘Folk Theories of Nanotechnologists’.
 Science as Culture.
 Vol. 15, No. 4, 349–365, December 2006.
 [^2]: See my notes on the [Gartner Hype Cycle (DE)](http://127.0.0.1:4000/2017/09/11/gartner-hypecycle.html)